-Here are some guidelines

-× means nothing unless there is a tie for placement.
+Here are some guidelines Timing means nothing unless there is a tie for placement.
 Placements are determined by score.
 Perfect score is 100.
-Purple: 90-100, Blue: 80-89, Red: 70-79, White 69 and lower O Be sure e to let you dog completely sit or down before you take off heeling again or it could cost you points.
-O Every 1 Fight leash will be a 1 point deduction. the ded retry.
-A hber that you may re-try the exercise ONCE if you performed it incorrectly.
-If you get it right on the retry, fuction is reduced from 10 pts for incorrect performance to 3 points for the retry, plus any errors on the ALL parts of the exercise must be performed on the retry, from the beginning of the exercise, including at step or two of heeling to approach the station. g on the course when no "fast pace" is called for will be a 3 to 10 pt.
-Deduction for handler error, or ct performance of an exercise, depending on the circumstances. ◯ You ma ay not touch the dog for any reason.
-Physica ally correcting the dog will be cause for an NQ and excusal from the ring. attentio you become "lost" on the course, take time to get your bearings before continuing on the course.
-Pay on to the numbers of the stations to help avoid losing track.
-Once you have started an exercise out of you cannot go back.
-Encour age your dog and have fun!
+Purple: 90-100, Blue: 80-89, Red: 70-79, White 69 and lower Be sure to let you dog completely sit or down before you take off heeling again or it could cost you points.
+Every Tight leash will be a 1 point deduction.
+Remember that you may re-try the exercise ONCE if you performed it incorrectly.
+If you get it right on the retry, the deduction is reduced from 10 pts for incorrect performance to 3 points for the retry, plus any errors on the retry.
+ALL parts of the exercise must be performed on the retry, from the beginning of the exercise, including at least a step or two of heeling to approach the station.
+Running on the course when no "fast pace" is called for will be a 3 to 10 pt.
+Deduction for handler error, or incorrect performance of an exercise, depending on the circumstances.
+You may not touch the dog for any reason.
+Physically correcting the dog will be cause for an NQ and excusal from the ring.
+Should you become "lost" on the course, take time to get your bearings before continuing on the course.
+Pay attention to the numbers of the stations to help avoid losing track.
+Once you have started an exercise out of order, you cannot go back.
+Encourage your dog and have fun!